Gil4x6uu/forum-assignment/README.md

-# DevDIno - ForumAssignment
+# DevDIno - Forum

-Simple forum web app with "Jodit" - a rich text editor
+Simple forum web app with "Jodit" - a rich text editor.
+Build with Angular and MongoDB.

 ### Installation and Setup Instructions:
 Clone down this repository.
 You will need [node](https:https://nodejs.org/en/) and [npm](https:https://nodejs.org/en/) installed globally on your machine.